 Even though not designed specifically to support transition of children and young people out of Alternate Care Arrangements, 7% of the referrals accepted into OurSPACE were for children and young people in ACA's.
 The program was successful in beginning and/or completing the transition for 79% of these children, with 55% moving into foster care or residential care.
-A proposal for an OurSPACE+ Program to specifically designed to respond to the needs of children and young people in ACA's and support their transition to more stable forms of care has been submitted to DCJ.
+Unfortunately due to the demand on the service, we are unable to respond to these referrals any longer, however they remain 5% of our all referral inquiries.
+A proposal for an OurSPACE+ Program to specifically designed to respond to the needs of children and young people in ACA's and support their transition to more stable forms of care has been resubmitted to DCJ.
 3.4 OurSPACE has made children and young people safer Through its therapeutic intervention and care team support, OurSPACE has significantly reduced the number of ROSH reports for children and young people in the program.
 ROSH reports often continue for children and young people in care, reflecting their perceived level of risk by family and professionals.
 The overall number of ROSH reports for children and young people supported by the OurSPACE program reduced by 70% from the time of referral.
 This positive outcome reflects the effectiveness of the therapeutic outreach process of OurSPACE.
 It is intentionally focussed on immediately reducing the risks of ongoing harm for children and young people as soon as they are accepted into the program.
 Having established a basis of safety, OurSPACE is able to then focus its attention on strengthening the relationship experiences and placement stability of children, young people, carers and the network of adults who support them.

-3.5 OurSPACE improved relationship permanance for children and young people OurSPACE recognises the need for children and young people in out of home care to have a sustainable network of informal relationships that they can carry with them thoroughout their lives beyond care.
+3.5 OurSPACE improved relationship permanence for children and young people OurSPACE recognises the need for children and young people in out of home care to have a sustainable network of informal relationships that they can carry with them thoroughout their lives beyond care.
 These include family, friends, sport coaches, past carers and neighbours.
 They provide the sense of continuity for children and young people as they mature and develop.
 Through mutually beneficial exchanges, children and young people and these essential individuals develop a shared history and shared set of experiences.
 They represent permanency and continuity through transition and change as it occurs during childhood and adolescence.
 The stronger and more sustainable the informal relational network, the more positive the outcomes for children and young people in out of home care over the long term.
 OurSPACE focuses on building and strengthening relationship permanence.
 Children and young people have 3-5 times more informal relationships involved with them at the end of OurSPACE involvement compared to when OurSPACE started.
 OurSPACE improved the relationship permanance of children and young people

 3.6 OurSPACE has supported the majority of children and young people to begin to heal The majority of children and young people (78%) benefited from the OurSPACE therapuetic program as reflected by a significant reduction in the experience of trauma symptoms and increased placement stability.
 For those who were involved in criminal activity at the start of OurSPACE involvement, 85% showed a significant reduction in this behaviour, attesting to the program's efficacy as an early intervention program aiming to decrease the number of children and young people involved with the youth justice system.
+79%₹ Children showed a reduction in trauma symptoms as a result of OurSPACE